Thief Gold (1999) - Basically an Updated Re-release of the above, adding 3 new missions and lots of bugfixes and additional goodies

 The first game has the potential for this in any level where multiple types of AIs are around, e.g. "The Haunted Cathedral", "The Lost City".
 Zombies will attack anything alive, for example, not just the player; fire elementals will attack at least some types of living AIs; and so on.

-Names to Run Away From Really Fast: The "necrotic mutox", a.k.a. "rust gas" - a Steampunk biochemical weapon of mass destruction created by the Mechanists.
+The "necrotic mutox", a.k.a. "rust gas" - a Steam Punk biochemical weapon of mass destruction created by the Mechanists.
 It wipes out biological matter.
 Take three guesses on what they wanted to use it for.

-In Deadly Shadows, the trope is played straight in case the City Guards capture you.
-They will toss Garrett into one of the local prisons and you have to break out weapon-less.
+In Deadly Shadows, the trope can be played straight if the City Guards capture you while you're roaming the streets in plain sight.
+They will toss Garrett into one of the local prisons, where he later wakes up in a locked cell, weaponless.
+Then you have to figure out how to escape.

 This trope is also popular in fan-made missions.
 The difficulty depends on whether you've been depending on your weapons to get by, or if you've properly honed your stealth skills.

 No OSHA Compliance: According to the briefing before the "Stopping Time" mission, more people have been killed by the gears of the city clocktower than the blade of the City's guillotine.

 Nothing Is Scarier/Hell Is That Noise: Many of the creepiest levels use this to great effect ,the first half of the Cradle mission being a textbook example.
 Granted, there may be some real threat lurking in the shadows or eerie spaces, too.
 Maybe.

 The Obi-Wan/Cool Old Guy: Artemus, the Keeper Elder who brought Garrett into the order and served the role of his teacher and father-like figure.
 Apparently the only Keeper who can still top Garrett in stealth.
 Overlaps a little with Mr. Exposition in nearly every cutscene or location he appears in.